brighton-alt-net/brighton-alt-net.github.io/README.md

 # brighton-alt-net.github.io
-The Brighton ALT NET website
+The Brighton ALT NET website, Hosted at [http://brightonalt.net/](http://brightonalt.net/)

 GitHub Pages uses the Jekyll blogging engine to automatically generate the content for the site.
 To develop changes locally you can use the included `docker-compose` file.
 Docker compose is installed by default on Windows and MacOS.
 For Linux follow the instructions on the docker site.